isislab-unisa/sof/README.md

         $ mvn compile
         $ mvn package

 After that yoy have updated `SOF.jar` and `SOF-RUNNER.jar` in the folder `SOF-resources`.
 Those files are runnable jar file: the former with `SOF.java` for the main class in the `MANIFEST` and the last with `SOF-RUNNER.java`.
-Both the classes are located in the package `it.isislab.SOF.core.engine.hadoop.sshclient.utils.simulation.executor`.
+Both the classes are located in the package `it.isislab.sof.core.engine.hadoop.sshclient.utils.simulation.executor`.

 To release the final build you must run the command: